doubtfire-lms/doubtfire.io/guides/staff/view-class-information.md

 ![Task List](/guides/view-class-information/task-list2.png)

-## Task List

-The first panel, located on the left hand side, is the list of tasks in the unit.
+- **Task List**: The first panel, located on the left hand side, is the list of tasks in the unit.
 Selecting a task will automatically update the shown task PDF and task details.

-## Task PDF

-The center panel displays the task sheet PDF which will be presented to students.
+- **Task PDF**: The center panel displays the task sheet PDF which will be presented to students.

-## Task Details

-The task details, located on the right panel, show the intended learning outcomes for the selected task, the description, and key information such as the task level, target date, and due date (if applicable).
+- **Task Details**: The task details, located on the right panel, show the intended learning outcomes for the selected task, the description, and key information such as the task level, target date, and due date (if applicable).

-?> **Note:** Task information can not be changed from the task list, it can be changed from the _Unit Administration_ -> _Task_ tab.
+**Note:** Task information can not be changed from the task list, it can be changed from the _Unit Administration_ -> _Task_ tab.